warp-ds/warp-portal-poc/docs/get-started/designers/index.md

-# Getting started for designers
+# Get started for designers

 Hello 👋 welcome to Warp!
-If you are just getting started with designing for Nordic Marketplaces you are in the right place.
+If you are just getting started with designing for Schibsted Marketplaces you are in the right place.
 Warp is the design system for all different marketplaces.

 ## Checklist to get you started